amdelamar/blog/content/post/continuous-learning-at-work.md

 I'd have my folks **continuously learn** new skills every year.

 Before I dive into my reasoning I want to preface that IBM has an internal program specifically for this.
 Its called _Think40_.
-The "think" stemming from IBM's <a href=\"https://en.wikipedia.org/wiki/Think_(IBM)\">famous slogan</a> and "40" marking the target hours per year one should achieve in learning.
+The "think" stemming from IBM's [famous slogan](https://en.wikipedia.org/wiki/Think_(IBM)) and "40" marking the target hours per year one should achieve in learning.
 Whether that be books, articles, courses, videos, or other training.
 Every hour spent learning counts towards this goal, and in my experience 40 hours is a very easy target to reach (46 min per week), if you account all your time spent researching technical problems at work, or reading articles related to your field, or attending meetings/conferences.
 But let's dive into the pros/cons.